 Remember, learning to chew and swallow different textures takes time to master so keep giving them plenty of opportunities to practice in a safe, pleasant, and encouraging eating environment!
 That’s the best thing you can do!

-I hope these reminders provide some much needed reassurance and peace of mind during this transitional period.
+As you navigate through this challenging transitional period, I hope these reminders provide some much needed reassurance and peace of mind.

 - Your baby’s appetite will vary from day to day.